 Small Claims Appeal Process

 The Tribunal's Small Claims Division utilizes an informal hearing process to resolve the majority of all appeals filed with the Tribunal.
+Parties typically represent themselves in such appeals.
+Please see our Glossary for definitions of commonly used terms.

 Steps to a Small Claims Appeal: